Technigo/project-happy-thoughts-api/README.md

  GET /thoughts: To list the 20 most recent thoughts POST /thoughts: To post a new thought to the API
- POST /thought/:thoughtId/like: To like a thought with that id
+ POST /thought/:thoughtId/like: To like a thought with that id POST /thought/:thoughtId: To delete thought based on id PATCH /thought/:thoughtId: To modify thought based on id

 ## View it live